masseo1/atari7800_plus_linux_upgrader/README.md

 # Atari 7800+ Linux Firmware Upgrader

-A safe, fully-automated firmware upgrade tool for the Atari 7800+ console on Linux.
-Extracts firmware from the official Windows updater `.exe`, verifies integrity, and flashes your console using `rkdeveloptool`.
+This is jsut a test application now.
+Maybe in the futire it can become a safe, fully-automated firmware upgrade tool for the Atari 7800+ console on Linux.
+Its meant to extract firmwar from the official Windows updater `.exe`, verify integrity, and flash your console using `rkdeveloptool`.

 ## Features